Daniil Kharms: Legacy

 Numerous English translations have appeared of late in American literary journals.
 In the 1970s, George Gibian at Cornell University published the first English collection of OBERIU writing, which included stories and a play by Daniil Kharms and one play by Alexander Vvedensky.
 Gibian's translations appeared in Annex Press magazine in 1978.
 In the early 1990s a slim selected volume translated into British English by Neil Cornwell came out in England.
-New translations of all the members of the OBERIU group (and their closely knit group of friends, the Chinari) appeared in 2006 in the USA (OBERIU: An Anthology of Russian Absurdism.
-It contains poetry, drama and prose by Alexander Vvedensky, Daniil Kharms, Nikolai Zabolotsky, Nikolay Oleynikov, Leonid Lipavsky and Yakov Druskin, edited by Eugene Ostashevsky and translated by Matvei Yankelevich, Thomas Epstein, Genya Turovskaya, Eugene Ostashevsky and Ilya Bernstein), with an introduction by Eugene Ostashevsky (not Susan Sontag, who is listed on some websites as the author of the foreword).
+New translations of all the members of the OBERIU group (and their closely knit group of friends, the Chinari) appeared in 2006 in the USA (OBERIU: An Anthology of Russian Absurdism).
+The book contains poetry, drama and prose by Alexander Vvedensky, Daniil Kharms, Nikolai Zabolotsky, Nikolay Oleynikov, Leonid Lipavsky and Yakov Druskin, edited by Eugene Ostashevsky and translated by Matvei Yankelevich, Thomas Epstein, Genya Turovskaya, Eugene Ostashevsky and Ilya Bernstein, with an introduction by Eugene Ostashevsky (not Susan Sontag, who is listed on some websites as the author of the foreword).
 His short story cycle Incidences (1933–1939) was published in English in 1993.
-An English translation of a collection of his works, by Matvei Yankelevich, Today I Wrote Nothing was published in 2007.
+An English translation of a collection of his works, by Matvei Yankelevich, Today I Wrote Nothing, was published in 2007.
 It includes poems, plays, short prose pieces, and his novella The Old Woman (1939).
 Another collection in the translation of Alex Cigale, Russian Absurd: Daniil Kharms, Selected Writings, appeared in the Northwestern World Classics series in 2017.
 A selection of Kharms's dramatic works, A Failed Performance: Short Plays and Scenes, translated by C Dylan Bassett and Emma Winsor Wood, was released by Plays Inverse in 2018.
 Individual pieces have also been translated by Roman Turovsky.